CPSC349-Angry-Nerds/Angry-Nerds-BE/README.md

 ### Prerequisites

-Install Node Package Manager and Visual Studio Code
+Install Node Package Manager and Visual Studio Code.
+You also need to have a sql database, if you do not have one you can make an application on Heroku and add the postgres extension.
+From that, you will be able to fill out the database connection variables.

 ### Installing